jg-digital-media/jgdm_snooker_scorer/readme.md

 #### v1.1.10

-+ Fixed a bug in the snooker scorer application in which the .points---ahead element was no greyed out when the player it was associated with was not at the table.
-Both elements are still hidden with CSS by default but it was a good UX bug to fix.
++ Fixed a bug in the snooker scorer application in which the `.points---ahead` element was not greyed out when the player it was associated with was not at the table.
+Both elements are still hidden with CSS by default, but it was a good UX bug to fix.

 [Back to Top](#comments)